genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 *One to one and one many joins*:
 View definition supports one to one and one to many relationship.
 One to many joins are only usable in request reply definitions.
-When joining from table A to table B, how many records can we expect.
-This comes down to index matching.
+When joining from table A to table B, the view records output comes down to index matching.
 When we define a join we need to specify the fields to join on, if there is primary key or unique index where all the fields in the index are in the join we can guarantee a one-to-one join.
 If not we default to a one-to-many join.

 There are a number of advantages for one-to-one joins:
-1. More efficient, we can create a more efficient query plan for one to one joins
+1. Better efficiency, as we can create a more efficient query plan for one to one joins
-2. Views using only one to one joins can be used in data servers
+2. Views using one to one joins exclusively can be used in data servers

 *Parameterized join*:
-Some join operations could require external parameters that are not available in the context of the table join definition, but will be available when the view repository is accessible (e.g. client enriched definitions), so we have included the option to create parametrised joins
+Some join operations could require external parameters that are not available in the context of the table join definition, but will be available when the view repository is used (e.g. client enriched definitions or req/rep definitions), so we have included the option to create parameterised joins
-When you want to utilize the view you need to provide certain parameters.
-This join will be mostly used where you have one to many relationship between tables
+These parameters will be requested when the view repository is used (e.g. getBulk() or get() operations).
+This type of join is mostly used when you have one to many relationship between tables
 Explained below with an example:

 ```kotlin {5}